Josantonius/extensions-for-grifus/readme.txt

 Extensions For Grifus is available in english and spanish language.

 == Changelog ==

+= 1.0.4 Extensions For Grifus =
+* Updating the plugin will now keep the current modules and statuses.

+* Gulp was added to the project for task automation.

 = 1.0.3 Extensions For Grifus =
 * Libraries were improved.